vime-js/vime/examples/svelte/README.md

 This example was bootstrapped using the [`sveltejs/template`](https://github.com/sveltejs/template), and demonstrates how to setup Vime with Svelte via the `@vime/core` package.
 The main files to look at are [`public/index.html`](./public/index.html) for loading, and [`src/App.svelte`](./src/App.svelte) for usage.
-In addition, if you're intrested in building custom UI components see [`TapSidesToSeek.svelte`](./src/TapSidesToSeek.svelte).
+In addition, if you're intrested in building custom components see [`TapSidesToSeek.svelte`](./src/TapSidesToSeek.svelte).

 For the curious, [`@vime/media`](../../packages/media) is a private package that contains a collection